 Further information about sun protection by clothing

 An article published in the Skin Cancer Foundation Journal in 2012 titled 'Ready to Wear Sun Protection' was co‑authored by Dr Peter Gies and Mr Alan McLennan from ARPANSA.
-You can view the article directly on the Skin Cancer Foundation's website, or you can download the article as a PDF.
+Download the article as a PDF.